Computer Bismarck: Gameplay

 Computer Bismarck is a turn-based computer wargame in which players control British forces against the battleship Bismarck and other German units.
-The German forces can be controlled by either a computer opponent (named "Otto von Computer") or a second player.
+The German forces can be controlled by either a computer opponent named "Otto von Computer" or a second player.
 The game takes place on a map of the North Atlantic Ocean on which letters from the English alphabet represent military units and facilities (airfields and ports).
+Computer Bismarck includes six scenarios: two for a single player and four competitive scenarios for two players.
 Units have different capabilities, as well as statistics that determine their mobility, firepower, vulnerability and other gameplay factors.
 Turns take the form of phases, and players alternate inputting orders to maneuver their respective units.
 Phases can serve different functions, such as informing players of status changes, unit movement, and battles.
 Players earn points by destroying their opponent's units.
 After the Bismarck is sunk or a number of turns have occurred, the game ends.
 Depending on the number of points players have earned, either the British or German forces are declared the victor.